lstark-uibk/Manual_Pyeakfitter/README.md

 - download the manual_pyeakfitter_distribution_windows.zip file.
 - Unzip it
 - Run the manual_pyeakfitter.exe application
+- Make a shortcut to the application on your desktop =)

 ## Installation with Python
 Running the Manual Pyeakfitter from Python give acces to the latest developments and makes it able to contribute.